 In this post, we have compiled the 27 best and most entertaining podcasts that you can listen to this year.
 If you want to feel happy every day, watching or listening to them once or twice a day might not be a bad idea.

-27 Funny and Comedy Podcasts to Listen to in 2019
+27 Comedy & Funny Podcasts to Listen to in 2023

-This weekly podcast series is relatively new, with just 14 episodes so far.
-It premiered on November 18, 2018, when Conan O'Brien's talk show was on a break.
+Conan O’Brien Needs a Friend series premiered on November 18, 2018, when Conan O'Brien's talk show was on a break.
 O'Brien announced that, despite the fact that he has interviewed thousands of people during his lifetime, he has yet to develop a lasting friendship.
 He thought that by starting a podcast he would have a better chance of bonding with his guests.

 Some of the guests O'Brien has had on his podcast include Adam Sandler, Will Ferrell, Kristen Bell, and Dax Shepard.
-This podcast has gotten positive reviews, with listeners noting that they enjoy listening to a more vulnerable, behind-the-scenes feel from the host.
+This funny podcast has gotten great positive reviews from its listeners.
+Fans note that they enjoy listening to a more vulnerable, behind-the-scenes feel from the host.
 O'Brien uses self-deprecating humor, which makes the show feel accessible to listeners as well.

-Anna Faris created this podcast due to her love of talking about relationships.
-Each episode includes an interview with a celebrity or someone who is active in pop culture, as well as phone calls with listeners who are seeking relationship and other advice.
+Anna Faris created Anna Faris Is Unqualified due to her love of talking about relationships.
+Each episode includes an interview with a celebrity or someone who is active in pop culture, as well as phone calls with listeners who are seeking relationships and other advice.
 Anna and her co-host, Sim Sarna, have made over 150 episodes of this podcast to date.

-This is a weekly hour-long podcast hosted by Seth Romatelli and Jonathan Larroquette.
+Uhh Yeah Dude is a weekly hour-long podcast hosted by Seth Romatelli and Jon Larroquette.
 The duo uses this time to talk about interesting things they saw on the news during the previous week, as well as personal experiences.
-The show has received positive reviews due to its unique concept of talking about things that are going on in the world that no one else is really discussing.
+The fun podcast has received positive reviews due to its unique concept of talking about things that are going on in the world that no one else is really discussing.

 New episodes are available every Monday and Thursday.
 Maron often references his own life, as well as happenings around the world.
 His raw conversations with well-known personalities are honest, funny, and thought-provoking.

-Since its beginning in 2010, this podcast has consistently been listed on "Top 10" lists.
+Since its beginning in 2010, this podcast has consistently been listed on “Top 10 best funny podcast” lists.
 Some notable guests to date include Elsie Fisher, John Hodgman, Marilu Henner, and Jimmy Buffett.
 The brothers release updates for this show every week, and even have a television series based on the podcast.